reactive-python/reactpy/docs/source/index.rst

 -----------------------------------

-If you want to follow along with examples in the sections that follow, you'll want to start here so you can :ref:`install IDOM <installation>`.
+If you want to follow along with examples in the sections that follow, you'll want to start here so you can :ref:`install IDOM <Installing IDOM>`.
 This section also contains more detailed information about how to :ref:`run IDOM <Running IDOM>` in different contexts.
 For example, if you want to embed IDOM into an existing application, or run IDOM within a Jupyter Notebook, this is where you can learn how to do those things.